pk-nb/svg_hearts_you/README.md

         * `git rebase -i HEAD~#` (Squash # commits, changing # to real value)
         * Push up the new branch
 1. Create a new Pull Request with squashed branch

+Make sure all tests pass with `bundle exec rake test`, and add appropriate tests for whatever additions you add.
+Currently Middleman functionality is tested through cucumber features and fixtures, taking advantage of step definitions in `middleman-core`.
+Unit tests and rails feature tests are in `spec`.
+The rails features use a dummy rails app for testing under `spec/rails/dummy`.